EthanSchoonbee/GamesGlobalServerlessFunctions/README.md

 <br />
 <br />

+---

-## Project Decisions:
+# Project Decisions:
 In this section, I want to explain some of the critical choices I made throughout the project:

-###   Choice of Tech Stack
+##   Choice of Tech Stack
 - **Runtime Environment:**

-  - I opted for **Node.js ** for its asynchronous nature, which is particularly useful for handling API requests efficiently.
+  - I opted for **Node.js** because of its asynchronous nature, which is particularly useful for handling API requests efficiently.
 Additionally, the availability of libraries for **AWS** integration made it a great fit.
 - **Database Selection:**

   - **DynamoDB** was chosen because of its seamless integration with AWS services and its flexibility in managing JSON-like structures.